drakkan/sftpgo/docs/external-auth.md

 - `SFTPGO_AUTHD_KEYBOARD_INTERACTIVE`, not empty for keyboard interactive authentication

 Previous global environment variables aren't cleared when the script is called.
 The content of these variables is _not_ quoted.
 They may contain special characters.
 They are under the control of a possibly malicious remote user.
-The program must write, on its standard output, a valid SFTPGo user serialized as JSON if the authentication succeed or a user with an empty username if the authentication fails.
+The program must write, on its standard output, a valid SFTPGo user serialized as JSON if the authentication succeeds or a user with an empty username if the authentication fails.

 If the hook is an HTTP URL then it will be invoked as HTTP POST.
 The request body will contain a JSON serialized struct with the following fields: